By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 OTHER TIPS FOR THE POOR TRAVELER

-• The Calatagan government implements a tourism and environmental fee: P30.
+• The Calatagan government implements a tourism and environmental fee: PHP 30.
 It is usually collected by resorts upon entry.
-You only need to pay it once, so if you’ve already paid it at Manuel Uy Beach and you’re visiting another resort, just show your Environmental Fee slip.
+You only need to pay it once in 3 days, so if you’ve already paid it at one resort and you’re visiting another, just show your Environmental Fee slip so you won’t be double-charged.

 • Bring insect-repellant lotion.
 I have to say, the very first time I contracted was here in Calatagan.
 That was eons ago, but I still highly encourage you to protect yourself from mosquitoes.